linkedin/icon-magic/packages/@icon-magic/cli/README.md

   -c, --config        Path to config file name
-  -i, --inputPath     Path to the input directory of icons -o, --outputPath    Path to the output directory where the generated assets are to be written to -h, --help          Display usage
+  -i, --inputPath     Path to the input directory of icons -o, --outputPath    Path to the output directory where the generated assets are to be written to -t, --type          type of icons format to handle, accepted types are svg|png|webp -g, --groupByCategory [for web sprite creation, if to how to group the icons by category -h, --help          Display usage
   -v, --version       Display version
 ```